-Tutorial For An Upcycled Chair and Scaffolding Board Furniture Bench
+Tutorial For A Scaffolding Board Furniture Bench

 I knew I’d scored when I saw this scaffolding board sticking out of the skip I couldn’t resist it.
 I loved the weathered look of the wood and thought it would look great once sanded and polished.

-Originally the bench was going to be for just a bit of extra seating in the garden.
+Originally, the bench was going to be for just a bit of extra seating in the garden.
 As I like it so much I fancy having it in the house now.
 It’s a handy little bench to sit on when you put your shoes on or take them off.

 I might compromise and have the bench outside in the summer for extra seating or even just for pots and then bring it inside for the winter.
 I just love how good the reclaimed wood on the scaffolding board furniture looks now that it’s been polished up.
 It still has a lot of character.